dwave-training/knapsack-nl/README.md

 $$  \sum_{i=0}^{n-1} x_i  \leq 2$$

-For this exercise, we will learn how to build the knapsack problem using the nonlinear model.
-Open up the code file `knapsack_nl.py`.
-We created an array of binary variable symbols for five items.
-The value and weight of each item are defined in the values and weights constant symbols.
-The maximum capacity of the knapsack is set to 10.
+This is an example of the knapsack problem.
+In this exercise, we will learn how to build this problem using the nonlinear model.
+Open the `knapsack_nl.py` code file.
+We have created an array of binary variable symbols for five items.
+The value and weight of each item is defined in the values and weights constant symbols.
+The maximum capacity of the container is set to 10.

 You will need to fill in the `set_sampler`and `build_nl` functions.
 Here are the instructions to follow: